severalnines/docs/components.rst

 ``schema_change_detection_pause_time_ms=<integer>``

-* Throttle the detection process by pausing every this value, in miliseconds.
+* Throttle the detection process by pausing every this value, in milliseconds.
 For example, if defined as 3000, ClusterControl will pause the operation for every 3 seconds.
 * Example: ``schema_change_detection_pause_time_ms=3000``

 ``schema_change_detection_databases=<string>``